 The Clone Wars, Season 2, Episode 14: Duchess of Mandalore

-This is the third part in a three-part arc.
+This entry is part of a series.
 To start at the beginning, go here.

 Recurring Theme: Some Badass Lady Yells At People In The Senate

 In the Senate, Satine gets the news from Evil Horrible Wicked Uncle Palpatine that a friend of hers has sent a hologram over in which he asks for the Republic to come intervene and occupy Mandalore.
 He implies that they can’t listen to Satine, because she’s too much of a hippie pacifist.

 She’s shocked; this guy is someone she trusts and someone whom she thought agreed with her — she doesn’t understand where this is all coming from.
 I bet you will never be able to guess who’s behind all this craziness.

 She demands to hear from this dude directly:

 …and LOL OMFG seriously: Palpatine is like “well that’d be nice, except…”

 WHAT A SURPRISE.
 That’s so WEIRD, amirite?
 Stuff like this just always seems to happen whenever Palpatine has New and Surprising News for our friends.